opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 ## Work with alerts

-Alerts persist until you resolve the root cause and have the following states:
+Alerts persist until you resolve the root cause.
+Alerts have the following states:

 State | Description
 :--- | :---